 The “Flatten the Curve” chart was ugly and not scientifically rigorous.
 Why did it work so well?...
 In truth there was nothing particularly rigorous about the chart.
 It was a work of the imagination, too artless to be art but lacking the hard empiricism we expect of science.
 That in-betweenness is what made it so effective.

 4. Action is possible.
-How Charts Lie, says: “Charts are not illustrations.
+Alberto Cairo, an expert in information design and the author of How Charts Lie, says: “Charts are not illustrations.
 Charts are arguments.”
-Citing Cairo, Weinberg concludes that “the genius lies in the chart’s implicit promise that our fate is in our own hands.”, an expert in information design and the author of
+Citing Cairo, Weinberg concludes that “the genius lies in the chart’s implicit promise that our fate is in our own hands.”

 5. There are multiple curves.
 “Flattening the curve” referred to the total population.
 But the population curve consists of the aggregation of many subgroup curves.
 We now know that significant and enduring disparities show up in COVID-19 infection and death rates, as in other aspects of the US health system, with people experiencing poverty and people of color having as much is two to three times higher infection and death rates than middle-class whites.
 Worldwide, the poor and displaced are most vulnerable to diseases generally and pandemic viruses in particular.
 Which curves get priority attention for flattening is a social justice issue.
 This reflects the Blue Marble Evaluation GLOCAL principle which calls attention to the importance of examining the interconnections between local and specific trends (place and subgroup specific curves) in relation to global curves.